-Thomas Peterffy, Earl H. Nemser and Paul J. Brody, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Interactive Brokers Group, Inc. to be held on April 20, 2023 at 9:30 AM EDT or at any postponement or adjournment thereof.
+Thomas Peterffy, Earl H. Nemser and Paul J. Brody, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Interactive Brokers Group, Inc. to be held on April 18, 2024 at 9:30 AM EDT or at any postponement or adjournment thereof.

 Shares represented by this proxy will be voted by the stockholder.
-If no such directions are indicated, the Proxies will have authority to vote FOR all the nominees in proposal 1, FOR proposal 2, FOR proposal 3, 2 YEARS on proposal 4 and FOR proposal 5.
+If no such directions are indicated, the Proxies will have authority to vote FOR all the nominees in proposal 1, FOR proposal 2 and 1 YEAR on proposal 3.